Odours in S.E. Calgary

 Lagoons

-Calgary’s Shepard lagoons are an important part of our biosolids program enabling The City to recover and recycle nutrient-rich organic matter for agricultural purposes.
+Calgary’s Shepard lagoons are important to our biosolids program.
+They allow for the recovery and recycling of nutrient-rich organic matter for agricultural purposes.

-Biosolids from the wastewater treatment plants are pumped to the Shepard Lagoons for gravity settling and then utilized by the Calgro program as a soil conditioner.
+Biosolids from the wastewater treatment plants are pumped to the Shepard Lagoons. uses this material as a soil conditioner, following the requirements from Alberta Environment and Protected Areas.

 What The City is currently working on